cwills18/React-Retail-Project/README.md

 ## Change logs

--   Write a paragraph labelled with the date every day you work on the project to discuss what you've done for the say.
-Be specific about the changes that have happened for that day.

 ### 24/05/2022 - {Bug fixes}

 - Fixed bug causing an error in firebase when the homepage loads.
 This was caused by intiial user state being an object, rather than null.